NBA player Kevin Porter arrested, accused of assaulting WNBA player girlfriend at NY hotel: sources

 Porter, 23, is in custody at the NYPD's 17th precinct in Midtown.

-Porter returned early Monday morning from an evening out to the Millennium Hotel in Times Square where he and his girlfriend were staying.
+Porter returned early Monday morning from an evening out to the Millennium Hotel, where he and his girlfriend were staying.

 According to police sources, the victim was upset with the late hour of his return and locked the door.